remarkablemark/remarkablemark.github.io/_posts/2025/2025-02-18-github-actions-strategy-matrix-objects.md

 ## Objects

-To pass objects to matrix strategies:
+To pass objects to matrix strategy:

 {% raw %}